dabblelab/twilio-cli-autopilot-plugin/readmeText.txt

 OPTIONS
   -p, --profile=profile              Shorthand identifier for your profile.
-  -s, --assistant-sid=assistant-sid  (required) assistant that owns the task
+  -s, --assistant-sid=assistant-sid  (required) assistant sid

-  --field-type-sid=field-type-sid    The Field Type of the new field.
+  --field-type-sid=field-type-sid    The sid of the new field type.
 Can be: a [Built-in
                                      FieldType](https://www.twilio.com/docs/assistant/api/built-in-field-types ), the
                                      `unique_name`, or the `sid` of a custom Field Type.